DataDog/dd-sdk-flutter/packages/datadog_flutter_plugin/docs/error_tracking.md

 # Overview

 > *NOTICE* These instructions are for early adopters looking to symbolicate iOS and Android native crashes.
-These instructions and temporary and will change as Datadog adds more support for Flutter error tracking in the future.
+These instructions are temporary and will change as Datadog adds more support for Flutter error tracking in the future.
 >
 > Note that Dart stack traces for Flutter applications using the `--split-debug-info` and `--obfuscate` flags are currently not supported.
 >